-We intend to file one or more registration statements on Form S-8 under the Securities Act to register all shares of common stock issued or issuable under the Plan.
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register all shares of common stock issued or issuable under our stock plans.
 Any such Form S-8 registration statements will automatically become effective upon filing.
 Accordingly, shares registered under such registration statements will be available for sale in the open market following the expiration of the applicable lock-up period.
-We expect that the initial registration statement on Form S-8 will cover 6,000,000 shares of our common stock.
+We expect that the initial registration statement on Form S-8 will cover shares of our common stock.